-- Multiple bruises in clusters, or of uniform shape; - Bruises that carry an imprint, such as a hand or a belt; - Bite marks; - Round burn marks; - Multiple burn marks and burns on unusual areas of the body such as the back, shoulders or buttocks; - An injury that is not consistent with the account given; - Changing or different accounts of how an injury occurred; - Bald patches; - Symptoms of drug or alcohol intoxication or poisoning; - Unaccountable covering of limbs, even in hot weather; - Fear of going home or parents being contacted; - Fear of medical help; - Fear of changing for PE; - Inexplicable fear of adults or over-compliance; - Violence or aggression towards others including bullying; or - Isolation from peers child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
+- Multiple bruises in clusters, or of uniform shape; - Bruises that carry an imprint, such as a hand or a belt; - Bite marks; - Round burn marks; - Multiple burn marks and burns on unusual areas of the body such as the back, shoulders or buttocks; - An injury that is not consistent with the account given; - Changing or different accounts of how an injury occurred; - Bald patches; - Symptoms of drug or alcohol intoxication or poisoning; - Unaccountable covering of limbs, even in hot weather; - Fear of going home or parents being contacted; - Fear of medical help; - Fear of changing for PE; - Inexplicable fear of adults or over-compliance;

+- Violence or aggression towards others including bullying; or - Isolation from peers

+Emotional Abuse: The persistent emotional maltreatment of a child such as to cause severe and adverse effects on the child's emotional development.
+It may involve conveying to a child that they are worthless or unloved, inadequate, or valued only insofar as they meet the needs of another person.
 It may include not giving the child opportunities to express their views, deliberately silencing them or 'making fun' of what they say or how they communicate.
 It may feature age or developmentally inappropriate expectations being imposed on children.
 These may include interactions that are beyond a child's developmental capability as well as overprotection and limitation of exploration and learning, or preventing the child from participating in normal social interaction.
 It may involve seeing or hearing the ill-treatment of another.
 It may involve serious bullying (including cyberbullying), causing children frequently to feel frightened or in danger, or the exploitation or corruption of children.
 Some level of emotional abuse is involved in all types of maltreatment of a child, although it may occur alone.